 A Focus on Applied Technology

-Building on the foundation set by its previous work, Agricultural Technology Research Program research from the 1990s to the present has focused on applied technology.
-Projects are divided into five areas:
+Building on the foundation set by its previous work, Agricultural Technology Research Program research has had a major focus on applied technology.
+Projects were divided into five areas:

 - Environmental sustainability